airmencoders/travisspark.com/suas/index.md

   splitColumns:
     - header: Aircraft Maintenance Remote Viewing
       descriptor: >
-        The 60th AMW is currently exploring a scaling effort to utilize sUAS to assist maintainers in executing historically high-risk maintenance activities such as T-Tail inspections on large mobility aircraft.
+        The 60th and 860th Aircraft Maintenance Squadrons are currently using sUAS's to conduct over-the-wing inspections when local condition preclude maintenance access to those areas due to safety concerns.
+Ordinarily, those sections of the Basic Post-Flight (BPO) inspections would be carried forward to the next scheduled maintenance event, leaving the possibility that the aircraft could be released to flight status with an undetected defect.
+The usage of sUAS's to augment maintenance inspections serves to alleviate this possibility.
       image: /suas/images/drone-inspection.jpg
       textOrientation: right
-    - header: Border Perimeter Security
+    - header: Border Perimeter Security & Traffic Management
       descriptor: >
          The 60th SFS is working with an AFWERX SBIR company in testing and developing a prototype autonomous aerial monitoring system to deliver advanced perimeter security and situational awareness using autonomous self-deployed drones.
 Currently they have 3 autonomous and 2 tethered units in production use.
       image: /suas/images/easy-aerial.png